 As a Cognitive Experimental Psychologist, Dr. Hines’ interests are primarily concentrated in the area of human learning and memory.
 He is currently serving as the undergraduate coordinator and adviser for students working towards a B.A. in Psychology.
 He is happy to serve as a reader on any thesis project, however, he will serve as a mentor only on projects directly related to experimental research in cognitive psychology and human memory.
 To contact Dr. Hines please email firstname.lastname@example.org.

 - Sensation Perception

-- Dr. Hines is beginning the groundwork on a study: Situation Models for Academic Programs.
+Soon Dr. Hines will begin the groundwork on a new study: Situation Models for Academic Programs.